stephenandekian/kontent-translation-azure-translator-webhook-functions/README.md

-# Kentico Kontent Translation Connector: Azure Functions
+# Azure Translator Text API Connector Webhook Functions

 This is an [Azure functions](https://azure.microsoft.com/en-us/services/functions/) project designed to enable automated translation for [Kentico Kontent](https://kontent.ai) using webhooks.
-It automatically translates all text and rich text elements from the default language into editor selected languages via a companion [custom element](https://github.com/Kentico/kontent-translation-connector-custom-element).
+It automatically translates all text and rich text elements from the default language into editor selected languages via a companion [custom element](https://github.com/Kentico/kontent-translation-azure-translator-custom-element/).

 Features: